 Why does the brake fluid need to be flushed?

-Shops recommend a brake fluid flush because brake fluid doesn’t last forever.
-Once its anti-corrosive additives wear internal corrosion sets in.
-Plus, because it’s hygroscopic, brake fluid readily absorbs moisture.
-That moisture can cause braking problems, especially when braking during long hard stops, like mountain roads.
-The water heats up and forms bubbles, dramatically reducing braking.
+Brake fluid doesn’t last forever.
+Once its anti-corrosive additives wear out, internal corrosion sets in.
+Plus, brake fluid is hygroscopic, meaning it has an affinity to absorb water.
+Water in the brake fluid can reduce braking power as it heats to the boiling point and creates steam.
+That can happen during long hard stops like mountain roads.
+Water and brake fluid isn’t compressible, but steam is, so it can dramatically reduce braking.
 So yes, brake fluid does need to be changed periodically.

 How often should you flush brake fluid?

 Ah, that’s the 64K question.
-So carmakers recommend flushing the brake fluid every 2-yrs. or 24,000 miles.
-Other carmakers don’t show any brake fluid change recommendations.
+Some carmakers recommend flushing the brake fluid every 2-yrs. or 24,000 miles, while other carmakers don’t show any brake fluid change recommendations.
 Why the discrepancy?